Beauty on Every Side

 To the left of the day use area with the lawn, there are flat trails that wind through the woods.
 Most of these are relatively short but very beautiful.
 I often stroll these paths with my dog.
 One minute I am on the beach with chattering families, and the next I feel like I am deep in the forest smelling the aroma of heavy loam and moss.
 There is an interpretive trail there with markers for various points of interest.
 One trail leads all the way to the other side of the park and ends at the marina where you can find a few picnic tables, a barbecue grill and you can play on the beach, or fish off the mooring dock.

-To the right of the day use area there are more trails with a few more options and more rugged trails.
-There a couple of trails there that lead to other scenic beaches.
-Depending on the time of year, you will observe a wide variety of wild flowers, and other northwest plant life.
-It's also a great place to go bird watching.
+To the right of the day-use area, there are more trails with a few more options and more rugged trails.
+There are a couple of trails there that lead to other scenic beaches.
+Depending on the time of year, you will observe a wide variety of wildflowers, and other northwest plant life.
+It's also a great place to go bird-watching.

 Penrose park also sports a camping ground with individual and group sites.
 There are restrooms all throughout, shower facilities, and the park and a ranger station if you have any questions or concerns.